seeq12/seeq-clustering/README.md

 ----

-**seeq-clustering** is a plugin for Seeq, which allows for density based clustering of n-dimensional data.
+**seeq-clustering** is an add-on for Seeq, which allows for density based clustering of n-dimensional data.
 Clustering can be supervised (visual) or unsupervised (density based).

 ----